 Will keep in the refrigerator in sealed glasses for 2 days, easily.

 This tropical smoothie recipe can also boost your energy and reduce inflammation.
 Many ingredients commonly used in green smoothies, such as leafy greens and fruits, are high in antioxidants and anti-inflammatory compounds.
-These nutrients can help to reduce inflammation in the body and may contribute to increased energy levels.

 This green shake can also aid in weight management because this tropical smoothie recipe is high in fiber, which can help you feel full and satisfied without consuming a lot of calories.
 In the long run, this can improve both your physical health and your appearance.